• Skip to primary navigation

 2 tablespoons olive oil, 2 cloves garlic

 • Add the mushrooms and chilli.
 Cover with a lid and leave to steam on a very low heat for about 5 minutes.
-Remove the lid and cook until most of the moisture from the onions has evapourated.
+Remove the lid and cook until most of the moisture from the onions has evaporated.

 ½ teaspoon dried chilli flakes or chopped fresh chillies